belfast77/puppet-liagent/README.md

 https://puppet.com/docs/puppet/5.0/hiera_layers.html

+## Hiera Data Options

+Hostname or IP address of your Log Insight server .
+String

+`liagent::srv_hostname:`

+Manage the Loginsight Service .
+Boolean True or false

+`liagent::service_manage:` true

+Ensure the Loginsight Service files have been created.
+Boolean True or false

+`liagent::service_ensure:` true

+Ensure the Loginsight Service is enabled.
+Boolean True or false

+`liagent::service_enable:` true

+The name of the Loginsight service.
+String

+`liagent::service_name:` 'liagentd'

+Should this module also also managed the package ?
+Boolean True or false

+`liagent::package_manage:` true

+The Name of the Loginsight Package .
+String

+`liagent::package:` 'VMware-Log-Insight-Agent'

+The Version number of the Loginsight Package .
+String

+`liagent::version:` '4.7.0-9602262'

+Name of the Loginsight repo.
+String

+`liagent::loginsight_repo:` 'LogInsight_Agent'

+Path to the Loginsight config file .
+Absolutepath .
+Default: null

+`liagent::config_file::` ~

+Protocol can be cfapi (Log Insight REST API), syslog.
+Default:

+`liagent::proto:` 'cfapi'

+Log Insight server port to connect to.
+Default ports for protocols (all TCP):
+syslog: 514; syslog with ssl: 6514; cfapi: 9000; cfapi with ssl: 9543.
+Default:

+`liagent::port:` 9543

+Is SSL to be used ?
+String

+`liagent::ssl:` 'yes'

+Path to the ssl_ca file .
+Absolutepath .
+Default: null

+`liagent::ssl_ca_path:` ~

+Time in minutes to force reconnection to the server.

+This option mitigates imbalances caused by long-lived TCP connections.
+Default: null

+`liagent::reconnect:` ~

+Allow the agent to receive central configuration from the server.
+If disabled, only agent-side configuration will be applied.
+Default: No

+`liagent::central_config:` 'no'

+Time in minutes to force reconnection to the server.

+This option mitigates imbalances caused by long-lived TCP connections.
+Default: null

+`liagent::debug_level:` ~

+Frequency to print agent dynamic information in minutes.
+Default: null

+`liagent::stats_period:` ~

+Allow the agent to automatically decrease dynamic information print period to 1 minute in case if agent abnormal performance is detected.
+If disabled, agent performance won't be monitored at all.
+StringDefault:  No

+`liagent::smart_stats:` 'no'

+Max local storage usage limit (data + logs) in MBs.
+Valid range: 100-2000 MB.

+`liagent::max_disk_buffer:` ~

+Uncomment the appropriate section to collect system logs The recommended way is to enable the Linux content pack from LI server.
+String  Default: syslog

+`liagent::logtype:` ~

+Path to the log file directory .
+Absolutepath .
+Default: /var/log

+`liagent::directory:` ~

+List of files to be read in the "liagent::directory" .
+String

+`liagent::include:` ~

+Type of Package .
+String .
+Default : null

+`liagent::package_type:` ~

+Enable automatic update of the agent.
+If enabled: the agent will silently check for updates from the server and if available will automatically download and apply the update.

+`liagent::auto_update:` 'no'

+ Default provider Puppet uses to manage services on the system.

+`liagent::service_provider:` ~

 ## Reference

 This section is deprecated.
 Instead, add reference information to your code as Puppet Strings comments, and then use Strings to generate a REFERENCE.md in your module.
 For details on how to add code comments and generate documentation with Strings, see the Puppet Strings [documentation](https://puppet.com/docs/puppet/latest/puppet_strings.html) and [style guide](https://puppet.com/docs/puppet/latest/puppet_strings_style.html)